Carlos Alcaraz beats rival Jannik Sinner at the U.S. Open for a 6th Slam title and the No. 1 ranking

-“I'm seeing you more than my family,” Alcaraz joked, eliciting a grin from Sinner.
-“It's great to share the court, to share the locker rooms, everything.”

-Sunday’s showdown represented the first time in tennis history that the same two men played each other in three consecutive Slam finals within a single season.

-“You were better than me,” Sinner told Alcaraz.
+“You were better than me,” Sinner said.
 “I tried my best today.
 I couldn’t do more.”

+This hard-court matchup followed Alcaraz’s victory over Sinner across 5 1/2 hours after erasing a trio of match points on the red clay at Roland-Garros in June, and Sinner’s victory over two-time reigning champ Alcaraz on the grass at the All England Club in July.

-Truth is, these two guys are so, so much better than the rest of men’s tennis at the moment.
-Their traits are unique, their strengths multiple, their games untouchable at the moment.
+These guys are so, so much better than the rest of men’s tennis at the moment.
+Their traits are unique, their strengths multiple, their games untouchable.

-They have combined to collect the past eight Slam trophies, and 10 of 13.
-Novak Djokovic, whom Alcaraz eliminated on Friday, took the other three in that span.
+They have combined to collect the past eight Slam trophies — four each — and 10 of 13.
+Novak Djokovic, the 24-time major champ eliminated by Alcaraz on Friday, took the other three.

-Both Sinner, who had won his past 27 hard-court matches at majors, and Alcaraz offered glimpses of why they are so good, although it was rare that both were at their best simultaneously.
+Both Sinner, who had won his past 27 hard-court matches at majors, and Alcaraz offered glimpses Sunday of why they are so good, although it was rare that both were at a peak simultaneously.

 Alcaraz, who ended up with twice as many winners, 42-21, was superb in the first, third and fourth sets; Sinner’s top efforts arrived in the second.